ryanwoldatwork/InterimPerformance-Dot-Gov-2018/cx/dashboard/HISPs/usda-nrcs.md

 ---

 {:.cx-profile-headline}
 ## Awarded 158,000 landowners contracts for conservation efforts

 {:.cx-section-heading}

+## Q1 Operational Metrics

+There is no available data to share at this time.
+Please stay tuned for updates in the near future.

+{:.cx-section-heading}

 ## Q2 Operational Metrics

+There is no available data to share at this time.
+Please stay tuned for updates in the near future.

 {:.cx-section-heading}
 ## Supporting Documents